 Top attractions visitors can expect from a Kenya safari include:

-Kenya is a birdwatcher`s paradise, teeming with birdlife, with diverse habitats in spectacular scenery.
+Kenya is also a birdwatcher`s paradise, teeming with birdlife, with diverse habitats in spectacular scenery.
 Over 1100 bird species have been recorded in the country, and it is possible to see well over a half of these without undue effort on a safari tour.

 Best Parks & Reserves